stondiki/tms/README.md

 For the system to be able to send emails, you need to give it your credentials.
 You can enter those in the `controllers/email/cred.json` file.
 The cred variable in `controllers/email/index.js` has to be given the absolute path to the `cred.js` file.

+You have to enable 'less secure apps' in your gmail account settings for the system to be able to send emails successfully.

 You can access an admin account with the following credentials:

 email: c@gmail.com